soldair/node-engine.io-options-from-url/README.md

 ```

-in this example engine.io will send your websocket to http://thedomainyouareon.comhttps//mywebsopckets.com/engine
+in this example engine.io would have send the websocket to http://thedomainyouareon.comhttps//mywebsopckets.com/engine

 w t f